MPAS-Dev/compass/docs/users_guide/ocean/test_groups/baroclinic_channel.rst

 resolution.
 By default, the 20 vertical layers each have 50-m uniform thickness.

-The configuration includes 5 test cases.
+The test group includes 5 test cases.
 All test cases have 2 steps, ``initial_state``, which defines the mesh and initial conditions for the model, and ``forward`` (given another name in many test cases to distinguish multiple forward runs), which performs time integration of the model.